MHS Calendar of Events

 God Save the People!
 From the Stamp Act to Bunker HillDetails

-Subscribe to received advance copies of the seminar papers.
+Subscribe to receive advance copies of the seminar papers.
 Andrea Thabet, University of California, Santa Barbara Comment: Samuel Zipp, Brown University

 When the Dorothy Chandler Pavilion opened in December 1964, it solidified the image of Los Angeles as a first class city of growing national importance.
 The Pavilion was the first of a three-building theater and music complex constructed in the heart of downtown Los Angeles atop Bunker Hill and anchoring the city’s reconstructed Civic Center Mall.
 The Music Center’s other buildings, the Mark Taper Forum and the Howard Ahmanson Theater, opened in 1967 to similar fanfare.